Feel Special: Composition

 Feel Special is an extended play consisting of seven tracks featuring genres from EDM, hip hop and 90s music.
-All members of Twice participated in the album production as songwriters.
-The eponymous title track is described as a party-pop song featuring the usage of synth music, written and composed by J. Y. Park, who stated that he based the lyrics from a conversation that he had with the members of Twice.
+The members of Twice participated in the album production as songwriters.
+The eponymous title track is described as a party-pop song featuring the usage of synth music, written and composed by J. Y. Park, who stated that he based the lyrics on a conversation that he had with the members of Twice.
 "Rainbow" features a British garage beat, and is penned by Nayeon.
 The song lyrically talks about self-confidence and self-discovery.
-"Get Loud", written by member Jihyo, is classified as a dance song and further described as a "girl power anthem".
-"Trick It" features a "sweet, delicate" melody coupled with a disco beat, written by member Dahyun with the song depicting on how one tells white lies for the happiness of a certain person.
+"Get Loud", written by Jihyo, is classified as a dance song and further described as a "girl power anthem".
+"Trick It", written by Dahyun, features a "sweet, delicate" melody coupled with a disco beat with the song depicting on how one tells white lies for the happiness of a certain person.
 "Love Foolish" is a track with EDM and synth-pop influences, penned by Momo.
-"21:29" is described as an amalgamation of retro soul, lounge, R’n’B and 90s hip hop, with all members being credited for the track's lyrics.
+"21:29" is described as an amalgamation of retro soul, lounge, RNB and 90s hip hop, with all members being credited for the track's lyrics.
 The song was stated to be dedicated for the group's fanbase.
-The closing track, "Breakthrough", is Korean version of the group's fifth Japanese single from their album, &Twice, that heavily features brass music.
+The closing track, "Breakthrough", is a Korean version of the group's fifth Japanese single from their album, &Twice, that heavily features brass music.

 Promotion

-On the day of the album's release, JYP Entertainment released an official statement revealing that while member Mina participated in the production for Feel Special as well as the filming for their music video, she will be continuing her health-related hiatus due to anxiety concerns and thus will not be able to participate in the promotional activities for the EP.
+On the day of the album's release, JYP Entertainment released an official statement revealing that while member Mina participated in the production for Feel Special as well as the filming for their music video, she would continue her health-related hiatus due to anxiety concerns and thus would not participate in the promotional activities for the EP.
 Additionally, when the group held their first promotional showcase for Feel Special at the Yes24 Live Hall in Gwangjang-dong, Jihyo performed without doing the choreography, with JYP Entertainment stating that she was receiving medical treatment for a minor neck injury.

 Twice appeared on JTBC television program Idol Room on September 24, 2019.
-They began their music show promotions for Feel Special starting with a performance on M Countdown on September 26.
+They began their music show promotions for Feel Special with a performance on M Countdown on September 26.
 They also performed on KBS2' Music Bank, MBC's Music Core, and SBS' Inkigayo, among others.
 On September 27, the group performed at the MBN Hero Concert 2019 held at the Jamsil Indoor Gymnasium in Seoul.
 Members Nayeon, Jihyo, and Chaeyoung appeared as guests on the tvN television program Amazing Saturday-DoReMi Market on September 28.